 Let’s start this latest guide here on Internet Eyes by asking a relatively simple question.
-What does hunting, golfing, fishing, birdwatching, wildlife spotting and trying to look at things in the distance all have in common?
-The answer is that a smartphone telescope, particularly a smartphone monocular telescope could improve your experience of all those activities.
+What does hunting, golfing, fishing, bird watching, wildlife spotting, sporting events and trying to look at things in the distance all have in common?
+The answer is that a smartphone telescope, particularly a smartphone monocular telescope that goes over your phone camera lens could improve your experience of all those activities.

 What’s more, monocular, by their very design, work well with smartphones.
 Fortunately, many of the best monoculars work well with smartphones, using a smartphone telescope adaptor.
 How do you know what is the best smartphone telescope for you?
 You check out our guide.

-We’ve taken the hard work out of your search and present in this guide reviews of the best smartphone monocular telescopes.
-To further help you make the best choice we’ve also included a helpful buying guide that outlines what features you should be looking for and the important components and aspects of a monocular you should focus on.
+We’ve taken the hard work out of your search and present in this guide reviews of the smartphone monocular telescopes.
+To further help you make a good choice we’ve also included a helpful buying guide that outlines what features you should be looking for and the important components and aspects of a monocular you should focus on when looking for a good camera lens.
+These won’t be as good as having a camera such as a DSLR camera with all different camera lenses but it might be easier to carry around and cheaper.

-First things first though, let’s get stuck into that top 10.
+First things first though, let’s get stuck into that top 10 high quality telescope cameras that will work with your phone camera.

-First in our guide is the high-powered monocular from ACUEE.
+First in our guide of the best telescope camera is the high-powered monocular from ACUEE.
 This offers a 50mm object lens diameter with a full 12x magnification, providing you with a bright and crystal-clear image.
 It also boasts a wide field of view of over 211-feet.
 So, it’s perfect for any application, whether its part of your sightseeing, camping, hiking, birdwatching or even hunting.

-As is the point of our guide, the AUCEE can be connected to your phone via the smartphone and tripod adaptor and will work with most modern smartphone brands and models.
+As is the point of our guide, the AUCEE can be connected to your phone via the phone and tripod adaptor and will work with most modern phone brands and models and fit over their cell camera phone camera lens .
 When you purchase the monocular, you also get a cloth bag to keep it in, a hand strap, the user’s instruction manual and a cleaning cloth, along with a 12-month warranty.

 With two ways to focus, a one-hand operation focus wheel and anti-drop hand strap, this waterproof monocular is a pleasant addition to your smartphone setup that will enable you to get the best out of a wide variety of outdoor activities.